yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 > but IT is booked out for 6 months?
 Is there a stakeholder who has the true
 > vision of the product ,but they'll be on leave at the start of the project?

+There aren't realistically too many business risks or business blockers, since this isn't designed towards becoming a business, and since this is a greenfield project with no business-level dependencies.

 I do want this to increase my BATNA (best alternative to negotiated agreement), but I'm not sure how.
 I don't think increasing my technical skills will necessarily improve my BATNA the same way as trying to monetize this tool as a